Summary:

 - Choose based on the support system and clinical goals

-Georgia, located between the Black Sea and the Caucasus Mountains, provides a serene and peaceful environment for education.
-Soon, it became a dream destination for Indian students wanting to study MBBS abroad.
-Among the universities aligned with the NMC-approved medical course format, Grigol Robakidze University (GRUNI) in Tbilisi and Batumi Shota Rustaveli State University (BSU) in Batumi are popular choices.
+Georgia, situated between the Black Sea and the Caucasus Mountains, offers a calm and student-friendly atmosphere for higher education.
+Over the years, it has emerged as a preferred destination for Indian students pursuing MBBS abroad.
+Among the NMC-compliant medical universities, Grigol Robakidze University (GRUNI) in Tbilisi and Batumi Shota Rustaveli State University (BSU) in Batumi are widely recognised options.

-While Grigol Robakidze University (GRUNI) provide extra and personalised support for international students, particularly Indians whereas Batumi Shota Rustaveli State University (BSU) is a public institution which don’t have separate facilities for Indian students.
+While Grigol Robakidze University (GRUNI) offers additional and personalised support services for international students, particularly those from India, Batumi Shota Rustaveli State University (BSU), as a public institution, does not provide dedicated facilities specifically for Indian students.

 Grigol Robakidze University Vs Batumi Shota Rustaveli State University: Quick Comparison